ioam/topographica/README.rst

 but other highly recommended packages include scipy, ipython, and matplotlib, which can each be installed in the same way::

-   pip install scipy ipython matplotlib
+   pip install gmpy scipy ipython matplotlib

+If you wish to use `IPython Notebook <http://ipython.org/notebook>`_ (optional) with Topographica, you can install the remaining dependencies as follows:

+   pip install ipython tornado pyzmq jinja2

 MAKING DOCUMENTATION (OPTIONAL)